-The main goal of this article is to provide an insight into the transition altitude parameter and how this influences the battery consumption and consequently the flight time.
+The goal of this article is to provide an insight into the transition altitude parameter and how this influences the battery consumption and consequently, the flight time.

-One of the main factors defined in WingtraPilot during flight planning is the home position and its parameters: the transition altitude and the transition direction.
+When planning a flight in WingtraPilot, the first step is to define the home position and its parameters: the transition altitude and the transition direction.
 You can find more information about the definition of these parameters here: https://knowledge.wingtra.com/create-a-new-flight-plan.

-During hover mode, the drone climbs up using only the power of the motors, while during cruise mode, the drone flies using the thrust force and the power of the motors.
-That force moves an aircraft through the air by overcoming the drag.
-Therefore, the battery consumption differs between the two flight modes; in hover, the drone climbs up only if the force of the motors is bigger than the force of gravity; while in cruise mode the drone has the help of the thrust.
+In hover mode, the drone climbs up using only the power of the motors, while in cruise mode, the drone flies using the thrust force and the power of the motors.
+The thrust force moves an aircraft through the air by overcoming the drag.
+Therefore, the battery consumption differs between the two flight modes; in hover, the drone climbs up only if the force of the motors is bigger than the force of gravity; while in cruise the drone has the help of the thrust.
 For this reason, the battery consumption is 6 to 7 times faster during hover.
 Consequently, the longer the hover regime in a flight, the earlier the low battery RTH will be triggered.

 To better understand how the transition altitude affects the battery consumption and therefore the flight time, we will simulate several flights with different transition altitudes:

 - Transition altitude set to 30m

 - Transition altitude set to 50m